 According to David Rooke from Harthill Consultancy few leaders, try to understand their own action logic, and fewer still have explored the possibility of changing it.
 In our experience a leader first comes to coaching

-How do leaders develop transformational leadership
+How can you develop transformational leadership

 A transcension to a later stage can be a forced and painful experience brought about by a life changing event or promotion at work.
 This is most common when an employee is promoted because of their expertise and then must learn new ways of thinking and being to achieve a new level of success.

 A leader in the Achiever stage might feel dissatisfied with their attainment of goals and begin to consider existential questions about meaning and purpose in their life.
 Often accompanied with a desire to leave their job to start their own business, go back into education or go travelling.